Join a community of over 2,000 aspiring Scottish solicitors

 Getting to grips with what's happening in the legal profession is essential for aspiring solicitors.
 In traineeship interviews, you'll frequently be asked questions relating to commercial awareness or challenges that the legal industry is facing.
 You can impress by knowing more about what's happening between specific firms and their clients, or in-house organisations.

-You'll receive Lawscot News for students straight to your inbox every month with key briefings for students and the profession, plus you can read all articles on the Journal Online.
+If you sign up to receive our emails, you'll get a special edition of Lawscot News straight to your inbox every month with key briefings for law students and the profession, and you can read all articles on the Journal Online.